bgamari/ghc-wiki-import/commentary/coding-style.md

-GHC must be compilable by every major version of GHC from 5.02 onwards, and itself.
-It isn't necessary for it to be compilable by every intermediate development version (that includes last week's CVS sources).
+GHC must be compilable by every major version of GHC from 6.2 onwards, and itself.
+It isn't necessary for it to be compilable by every intermediate development version (that includes last week's darcs sources).